 Yes.
 You should obtain permission from all other copyright holders at the earliest opportunity to reproduce their work in your article and give full credit/attribution in the List of Figures/Tables.
 It is your responsibility to deal with any requests for reproduction fees.

-The CC-BY licence allows you to disseminate your work anywhere you like.
-For some very technical journal publications (e.g. with embedded searchable data or visualisations) this might not be fully possible (and one reason why you chose Internet Archaeology in the first place, right?!), but you are free to upload any version without needing further permission.
-Where you do this, we just ask for and would appreciate an acknowledgement of the original, online version, and a link.
+The CC-BY licence allows you to disseminate and re-post your work anywhere you like.
+For some very technical journal publications (e.g. with embedded searchable data or visualisations) this might not be fully possible (and one reason why you chose Internet Archaeology in the first place, right?!), but you are free to upload any version without seeking our permission.
+Should you do this, all we require you to do is to make an acknowledgement of the original, online version, and a link to it.